Operation Typhoon Shore: Guild of Specialists, Book 2

 Is it any good?

-There are many action/adventure series available for middle schoolers, but for depth, complexity, loving attention to detail, literary quality, respect for the audience's intelligence, and sheer excitement, none can hold a candle to this one.
+There are many action/adventure series available for middle schoolers, but none can hold a candle to this one.
+It's got depth, complexity, loving attention to detail, literary quality, respect for the audience's intelligence, and sheer excitement.
 Imagine Indiana Jones written by Jules Verne, with equally competent boy and girl siblings as the heroes, and you begin to get the picture.

 As in the first book, this is filled with fascinating photos, diagrams, maps, and lots more to support the rich plot.
 The author presents a mix of science and science fiction in great detail, and readers will enjoy taking a break from the action to pore over them.
 For young lovers of action who are looking for something with a little more intellectual heft, this treat shouldn't be missed.

 Families can talk about...

 Families can talk about the book being part of a series.
 If you've read the first book -- or third one -- of the series, which do you like better?
 What is appealing about reading a series?
 What might be rewarding about writing one?
 Why might a publisher be interested in printing one?